beakerbrowser/beaker/README.md

 ## discussion

  - [0001 Keybase, global userids and pubkey certs](./doc/discuss-notes/0001-keybase.md).
 An argument for integrating keybase.
+   - Related video: [BlackHat USA 2011: SSL And The Future Of Authenticity](https://www.youtube.com/watch?v=Z7Wl2FW2TcA).
+Discusses problems with the CA model of authentication, and suggests using network "notaries" to validate certificates.
  - [0002 Hyperboot, application delivery safety](./doc/discuss-notes/0002-hyperboot.md).
  - [0003 HTTP legacy](./doc/discuss-notes/0003-http-legacy.md).
 The argument for continuing to support HTTP/S.